Introduction

 Can you have an empty house in your birth chart?

 Yes, and it’s completely normal.
 Most people have several empty houses since there are 12 houses but only 10 planets.
-An empty house doesn’t mean that life area is unimportant - it simply means you have more freedom and fewer karmic lessons in that area.
+An empty house doesn’t mean that life area is unimportant - it simply means there is less concentrated planetary emphasis there.
 The sign on the house cusp still influences that life area.

 Which house represents money in astrology?